Kong/docs.konghq.com/app/_hub/kong-inc/oauth2/index.md

       description: |
         An optional boolean value that indicates whether an OAuth refresh token is reused when refreshing an access token.
-    - name: persistent_refresh_token
-      required: true
-      default: false
-      datatype: boolean
-      description: |
-        An optional boolean value that indicates whether an OAuth refresh token is persisted when refreshing an access token.
     - name: pkce
       required: false
       default: '`lax`'